-Spanish by birth, Marcus Ulpius Trajan was the first Roman Emperor of a non-Italian origin.
-And he sure did went on to become one of the most outstanding emperors of ancient Rome.
-He delivered a rule that saw Rome reach to new heights of new developments, and new realms of boundaries.
-Unlike his many predecessors, he treated the Roman senate with respect, and always made sure the most competent and honest candidates were designated the rulers of different provinces.
+Spanish by birth, Marcus Ulpius Trajan was the first Roman emperor of non-Italian origin.
+And he sure did go on to become one of the most outstanding emperors of ancient Rome.
+His reign saw Rome reach new heights of development, and a considerable expansion of the empire.

-Trajan had served as a soldier under his father in his hay days.
-But for an emperor with a military background, he was more known for his wisdom and dignity.
-His first priority always being the welfare of the common people.
+Trajan had served as a soldier under his father’s reign.
+However, he was not just an emperor with a solid military background, he was also known for his wisdom and dignity.
+His first priority was always the welfare of the common people.

 7. Tiberius Gracchus

-As a distinguished officer in the third Punic war, It was his negotiation skills that saved the lives of more than 20,000 Roman soldiers when they were stuck in dire straits in Numantia.
-Even though this move was particularly resented in the Roman senate – that the Roman army gave up without taking it to a fight, he had seen the latent weakness of Roman power.
+As a distinguished officer during the Third Punic War, it was his negotiating skills that saved the lives of more than 20,000 Roman soldiers when they found themselves in dire straits in Numantia.
+Even though this move was resented by the Roman Senate which felt that the Roman army had given up without a fight, Tiberius recognized the fragility of Roman power.

-Constantine I was also known as Constantine the great, and he happens to be one of those emperors who did true justice to their names.
-The vast Roman empire had been divided between many rulers by the third century AD.
+Constantine I was also known as Constantine the Great, and he happened to be one of those emperors who did true justice to their names.
+The vast Roman Empire had been divided up between many different rulers by the third century AD.

 5. Gaius Marius

 This legendary Roman general and statesman single handedly evolved the Roman army into one of the most effective and well-organized fighting bodies the world has ever seen.
 A cunning tactician, Gaius Marius also held the office of consul an unprecedented seven times.
 However, he is best known for the changes he brought about to the Roman military legions, dramatic and influential reforms that forever changed the rules of engagement.